 After having travelled on some of the wilder shores.
 Every time I sold something, I would buy a plane ticket to go traveling longing for a spiritual awakening through art and nature to experience cultures outside the New York education and world I knew.

 From Siwa in Egypt to Italian renaissance to all the Flemish masters to look up close at these great feats.

 And take it in.

-Yet when one really stills there mind and observes there breath with there eyes closed and spine straight the images I wanted to paint for an understanding.
+Yet when one really stills their mind and observes their breath with their eyes closed and spine straight, one understands the images I wanted to paint.